 This weekend was a hot one in Denver.
 Temperatures were expected to peak 100° F, so we were looking for any way to keep cool.
 Lucky for us, Saturday afternoon the 2012 Summit of Bluegrass and Brews was taking place in Dillon, Colorado.
 Dillon is located in the Rocky Mountains where it’s considerably cooler, and this particular event was right along the beautiful shores of Lake Dillon.
-Obviously there were no reason for us to sweat in the city heat when we could head to the mountains for some great fun along the lake.
+Obviously, there was no reason for us to sweat in the city heat when we could head to the mountains for some great fun along the lake.

 The Summit of Bluegrass and Brews

 We arrived at Dillon’s Marina Park at 1 p.m., just as the event was starting. $30 at the door and we were in the park with sample glass in hand, ready to sample from craft beers from over 25 breweries.
-The participating breweries included plenty of local favorites, such as Dry Dock, Breckenridge Brewing, Strange Craft Beer, Oskar Blues and Renegade Brewing.
-It also included several breweries we hadn’t yet tried, like Aspen Brewing Company, Eddyline Brewing, Dillon Dam Brewery and Pug Ryan’s Brewery.
+The participating breweries included plenty of local favorites, such as Dry Dock, Breckenridge Brewing, Strange Craft Beer, Oskar Blues, and Renegade Brewing.
+It also included several breweries we hadn’t yet tried, like Aspen Brewing Company, Eddyline Brewing, Dillon Dam Brewery, and Pug Ryan’s Brewery.

 There were too many great beers to list off, but my favorite of the day was Zora Pale Ale from Strange Craft Beer.
 Zora is dry hopped with fresh rosemary, and I absolutely loved the flavor.
 It’s the beer equivalent of a nice focaccia bread.
 If you think that sounds weird you’re wrong.
 It was amazing.
 As for Jeff, he had too many favorites to pick just one.
 His favorite was whatever IPA was currently in his tasting glass.
 Having so many great ones to choose from made him a happy camper.
 Another great thing about the beer at the Summit of Bluegrass and Brews was that it was easy to come by.
 The lines were always short, as everyone spread out to enjoy the scenery.

-Obviously with a name like the Summit of Bluegrass and Brews, there’s more to enjoy than beer.
+Obviously, with a name like the Summit of Bluegrass and Brews, there’s more to enjoy than beer.
 The music was awesome, too.
 Our favorite Marty Jones & The Great Unknowns, who entertained us during the beer tasting.
 If you haven’t seen Marty Jones & The Great Unknowns perform, you’ve missed out.
 Marty Jones is an “idea man” and beer ambassador over at Wynkoop Brewing Company so he is pretty well known in the beer scene.
 We first saw his band perform at the Breckenridge Brewery Anniversary Party last year.
 They were the best!
-Their music is upbeat and fun, with a good mix of country, rock, bluegrass and rockabilly.
-Their songs are often about drinking, and perfect to accompany a day or drinking craft beer.
-We only wish they preformed more, but Jones’ day job keeps him busy.
+Their music is upbeat and fun, with a good mix of country, rock, bluegrass, and rockabilly.
+Their songs are often about drinking and perfect to accompany a day or drinking craft beer.
+We only wish they performed more, but Jones’ day job keeps him busy.
 If you get a chance to see them, don’t miss it.

 Overall, we had a great time during our day exploring Dillon.
-The lake was beautiful, the music was great, and the we had more than our fair share of great craft beer.
+The lake was beautiful, the music was great, and we had more than our fair share of great craft beer.
 We really hope to make the Summit of Bluegrass and Brews a regular annual event.

 P.S.
 You may have noticed the smoky-looking sky in the photo at the beer fest above.
 There was a wildfire nearby, though we’re not sure which it was.
 Sadly, hot and dry weather has brought several fires to our state.
-Hopefully we cool down and get some rain soon.
+Hopefully, we cool down and get some rain soon.